Need to talk? Call 1800 882 436.

 Key facts

-• Reaching week 27 of your pregnancy means you're now in the third and final trimester of your pregnancy.
+• Now that you’re at week 27 of your pregnancy, you're in the third and final trimester.

-• As you get closer to the end of your pregnancy, you may notice that your skin and ligaments continue to stretch, you get tired easily and sleeping becomes more difficult.
+• As your pregnancy gets closer to the end, you might see that your skin and ligaments continue to stretch, you get tired easily and sleeping can become harder.

 • Although it's common to feel excited and positive in the third trimester, 1 in 5 people will experience antenatal anxiety or depression.

-• Through the third trimester, you will have frequent antenatal check-ups about every 4 weeks until 36 weeks, then every 2 weeks after that.
+• During the third trimester, you will have regular antenatal check-ups about every 4 weeks until 36 weeks, then every 2 weeks after that.

-• To give your baby a healthy start, it's important to eat healthy foods and stay active throughout pregnancy, even during the third trimester.
+• To give your baby a healthy start, it's important to eat healthy foods and stay active during pregnancy.

 What is the third trimester?

-Pregnancy is divided into 3 blocks of 3 months each the first, second and third trimesters.
-Reaching week 27 of your pregnancy means you're now in the third and final trimester.
+Pregnancy is divided into 3 stages — the first, second and third trimesters.
+Each stage lasts 3 months.
+When you reach week 27, you're in the third and final trimester.
 While this trimester could end at week 40, in reality it ends whenever your baby is born.

 A baby born in weeks 37 to 42 of pregnancy is considered to be full-term'.
 Babies born before week 37 are considered premature.